SDquest/SDquest/USAGE.md

 - Mouse genome (NCBI36/mm8): http://hgdownload.soe.ucsc.edu/goldenPath/mm8/bigZips/
 - Mouse genome (GRCm38/mm10): http://hgdownload.soe.ucsc.edu/goldenPath/mm10/bigZips/

 Technically, SDquest can detect segmental duplications on any genome as long as the input genome sequence and the genome sequence with common repeats are masked by 'N' are given.
-The input genome sequence can be given by a single or multiple fasta files, and should be named by "**.fa".
+The input genome sequence can be given by a single or multiple fasta files, and should be named by "*.fa" and .

 "genome.fa" and "genome.masked.fa" should be wrote in fasta format.
 Namely, each chromosome or contig is represented by two